-What if the reason we have difficulty in facing negative feelings, is because we have been dealing with them the wrong way?
+What if the reason we have difficulty in letting go of negative feelings, is because we try to deal with these feelings the wrong way?

-In this post, I’d like to share with you something that has been incredibly helpful for me when it comes to letting go of negative feelings.
+In this post, I’d like to share with you something that has been incredibly helpful for me to let go of negative feelings.
 Applying this has made my life easier, and it's helped me to let go of fearing any of my emotions as I used to.

 For many of you this may be a completely new approach, perhaps one you might have never heard before, therefore, I’d like you to apply this into your own life before you form your opinions around it.